cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 * a 32-byte **context token**
 * a `uint64` **gas limit**

-The handler can then execute some code and return a response or an error.
-Details on message responses and errors as well as the packet format for **message requests** will be described later.

 **Message requests** can also be prepared by **account handlers** to send **messages** to other accounts.

-The handler for a specific message within an **account handler** is known as a **message handler**.

 ### Modules and Modules Messages